4d/docs/website/translated_docs/es/ORDA/glossary.md

 A datastore is the interface object provided by ORDA to reference a structure and access its data.
 The main database, returned by the `ds` command, is available as a datastore (the main datastore).

-A datastore provides:
+Un datastore ofrece:

-*   a connection to the 4D database
+*   una conexión a la base de datos 4D
 *   a set of dataclasses to work with the database

 The database can be a 4D local database (the Main datastore), or a 4D Server database exposed as REST resource (a Remote datastore).